ASaull/Minecraft-Block-Display-Exporter/README.md

  - Support removing model entirely, with empty type
  - Create user-visible error messages for file-loading errors
  - Allow the user to only input their .minecraft directory, and just choose the latest version of Minecraft automatically
+ - Deal with cases where texture is animated (only take top 16x16)
+ - Account for texture uv rotation (anvil)